FREE CONSULTATIONS (614) 444-1900

 • Possessing a gun during the commission of certain crimes

 What is firearms trafficking?
 Many different acts can result in firearms trafficking charges, including transferring or intending to transfer firearms to anyone who is prohibited from purchasing firearms by law.
 Trafficking charges may also apply to altering or removing a serial number or identifying marks of the firearm.
-Are there prohibited weapons under Ohio law?
-While you can purchase or own handguns, shotguns, and rifles, it is unlawful to own or manufacture any of the following without specific federal authority:

 • Fully automatic weapon or machine gun